tfsaggregator/aggregator-docs/content/docs/v3/commands/authentication-commands.md

 `--mode`        | `-m`  | Authentication mode.
 Currently the only valid mode is `PAT`.
 `--token`       | `-t`  | Azure DevOps Personal Authentication Token.

-## logon.env
+## logon.env [v0.9.14]
 Logon into both Azure and Azure DevOps using Environment.
+The credentials are cached locally and expire after 2 hours.
 It has no specific options.

 Environment Variable        | Description
 ----------------------------|-----------------------------------